global-input/chrome-extension/README.md

 # Global Input App Chrome Extension

-# This repository is now moved to [browser extension](https://github.com/global-input/browser-extension)
+# This repository is now moved to the [browser extension](https://github.com/global-input/browser-extension)

 For the latest versions, please visit this [repository](https://github.com/global-input/browser-extension).